camunda/blog.camunda.org/content/post/2019/12/ext-task-clients-130-spring-boot-starter-340-assert-500.md

 ## External Task Clients

-The [External Task Clients](https://docs.camunda.org/manual/7.12/user-guide/ext-client/) help you to decouple your services from the Workflow Engine.
-We have released version 1.3.0 of our Clients for [NodeJS](https://github.com/camunda/camunda-external-task-client-js)
+The [External Task Clients](https://docs.camunda.org/manual/7.12/user-guide/ext-client/) help you to decouple your services from the workflow engine–a common use case, for example, in microservices architectures.
+We've released version 1.3.0 of our task clients for [NodeJS](https://github.com/camunda/camunda-external-task-client-js)
 & [Java](https://github.com/camunda/camunda-external-task-client-java), which support the latest features of Camunda BPM 7.12.0.

-The features mentioned below are available for both the NodeJS and the Java Client.
+The features mentioned below are available for both the NodeJS and the Java client.

 ### Fetch and Lock by Version Tag

 When you want to assign a custom label to a specific version of a process definition, you can tag it with a version.

-Let's pretend there are already older versions of a process deployed to the Workflow Engine and we want to deploy a new version of this process with the version tag `1.5.2`:
+Imagine a case where there are already older versions of a process deployed to the workflow engine, and we want to deploy a new version of this process with the version tag `1.5.2`:

 {{< figure class="teaser no-border" src="fetch-and-lock-by-versiontag.png">}}

-The External Task with the topic name `compute-total` is not only present in the process shown above but also in older versions of this process.
-However, we want our External Task Client to only work on External Tasks belonging to the process definition with the version tag `1.5.2`.
+The external task with the topic name `compute-total` is not only present in the process shown above but also in older versions of this process.
+However, we want our external task client to only work on External Tasks belonging to the process definition with the version tag `1.5.2`.

-Let's have a look how we can achieve this using the NodeJS Client:
+Let's have a look how we can achieve this using the NodeJS client:
 ```javascript
 const { Client, Variables } = require('camunda-external-task-client-js');